Concatenate Excel Ranges, Arrays, and Values Without TEXTJOIN Using VBA

 Summary

-If you don’t have access to TEXTJOIN, the ConcatenateRange user-defined function is a reliable replacement.
-It provides flexibility with delimiters, empty values, and data layout.
-With a few lines of VBA, you can streamline text concatenation across older versions of Excel.
+Without access to TEXTJOIN, the ConcatenateRange user-defined function is a practical alternative.
+It provides flexibility with delimiters, empty values, and data layout, and it returns #VALUE! rather than an incomplete or truncated result if the joined string would exceed Excel’s 32,767-character cell limit.
+A few lines of VBA streamline text concatenation across older versions of Excel.